-- Part 1 is downloading and renaming the template. - Part 2 is composed primarily of the SYSTEM SETUP menu, which unless you want to change those functions, most of you will skip. - Part 3 involves setting up your mechanicals. - Part 4 is composed primarily of the FUNCTION LIST menu, which modifies the values in the radio for your particular aircraft. - Part 5 involves the final requirement before you fly for the first time.
+- Part 1 is downloading and renaming the template. - Part 2 is composed primarily of the SYSTEM SETUP menu, which unless you want to change those functions, most of you will skip. - Part 3 involves setting up your mechanicals. (spend time here, you won't regret it.) - Part 4 is composed primarily of the FUNCTION LIST menu, which modifies the values in the radio for your particular aircraft. - Part 5 involves the final requirement before you fly for the first time.